-The three configurations (Monohull.
-SWATH and SES) of the FY83 CONFORM CGV were "enclaved" to improve post-hit combat readiness.
+The three configurations (Monohull, SWATH and SES) Of the FY83 CONFORM CGV were "enclaved" to improve post-hit combat readiness.
 Enclaving is the subdivision of a ship into units with rearrangement, and possibly some duplication, of weapon and HM&E systems so that each subdivision, or enclave, can retain some combat capability in the event of loss of other enclaves.
 This report describes the enclaving methodology and applications to the three CGV designs.
-For each design application, the following are discussed: combat system distribution, battle organization, operational philosophy, weapon system readiness, HM&E systems requirements, and enclaving impacts.
+For each design application, the following are discussed: combat system distribution, battle organization, operational philosophy, weapon system readiness.
+HM&E systems requirements. and enclaving impacts.
 The study's application of enclaving is well supported through figures and tables.
-Among the tabulated data provided are enclaved combat elements and system services loads for each design, and, major functional space relocations.
+Among the tabulated data provided are enclaved combat elements and system services loads for each design, and. major functional space relocations.
 Appendices include descriptions of weapon system readiness after loss of vital components.
-Post-hit readiness improvements through snclaving are discussed with respect to cost in weight, volume and manning, for each of the three conform CGV designs.
+Post-hit readiness improvements through enclaving are discussed wdh respect to cost in weight, volume and manning, for each of the three conform CGV designs.

-70238 Surface Ship Continuing Concept Formulation (CONFORM) N-82 Feasibility Design Study 3500-Tonne Surface Effect Ship as an LVT (Landing Vehicle, Tracked) Carrier SEA 501, 08/01 /83, C
+70238 Surface Ship Continuing Concept Formulation (CONFORM) FY-82 Feasibility Design Study 3500-Tonne Surface Effect Ship as an LVT (Landing Vehicle, Tracked) Carrier SEA 501, 08/01/83, c

 One of two Surface Ship Continuing Concept Formulation (CONFORM) designs developed to enhance delivery of LVTs (Landing Vehicle, Tracked) from an amphibious force to shore is presented.
-This seif-deployable ship is designed to carry LVTs from the port of departure to within 2000 meters of the shore in the amphibious operational area.
-The 3500-tonne surface effect ship is capable of carrying 20 LVTP-7s and housing 500 combat-equipped troops.
-The ship, which can operate at speeds up to 40 to 50 knots, is driven by two LM 5000 gas turbines.
-These turbines generate 95 kilometric horsepower that the electric power train distributes to two 5-meter partially sub-merged, supercavitating propellers and two lift fans to provide ship's service power.
-The ship has a range of 2000 to 5000 nautical miles, depending upon load out, and carries a crew of 97.
-The LVT Carrier (ship) has an IOC of 2000 and incorporates technology that can be available by 1992.
+This self-deployable ship is designed to carry LVTs from the port of departure to within 2000 meters of the shore in the amphibious operational area.
+The 3500-tonne surface effect ship is capable of carrying multiple LVTP-7s and housing 500 combat-equipped troops.
+The ship, which can operate at high speeds. is driven by two LM 5000 gas turbines.
+These turbines generate 95 kilometric horsepower that the electric power train distributes to two 5-meter partially submerged, supercavitating propellers and two lift fans to provide ship's service power.
+The ship has a range depending upon load out, and carries a crew of 97.
+The LVT Carrier (ship) incorporates technology that can be available in the near-future.
 The major technical risk is in the development of the superconducting electric power train, which will require increased funding to be ready for inclusion in the design.
 This report includes concept design requirements, drawings, ship weight breakdown, space allocation, and feasibility analysis for the LVT Carrier (ship).